jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
-- We are passing the Radix Redis client pool to the GRPC service.
-When the pool is full, it freezes.
-Maybe create a new client for each connection?
+- Figure out how to handle progress steps: The total steps isn't know, causing the loading bar to jump back as soon as total steps increase after finding out the total sub  steps.
+This is not good.
+How can we prevent this?
-- Changing the order of the notification list resets the css animation
+- Changing the order of the notification list gives the illusion that the css animation is reset
 - When we close the dashboard, we're not cleaning up the notification listening function.
 This is complicated by useEffect messiness -> clean it up
 - Create notification system